 - Miki from Revolutionary Girl Utena carries a pocket watch-like stopwatch and, during student council meetings, spontaneously clicks it.
 He seems to click it a lot before speaking himself, taking control of the conversation, and he also clicks it to note important narrative points about to be delivered (such as the first time Nemura Hall is explained).
 During the last episodes, while the whole of the student council sits around idly waiting for the revolution to occur, Miki is seen just gazing at the watch as it spins.

-- The Messiah Prez Rickard in The Sandman is the perfect American president who fixes all the nation's problems and inspires everyone he meets.
+- Prez Rickard in The Sandman is the perfect American president who fixes all the nation's problems and inspires everyone he meets.
 He also happens to be a watchmaking prodigy.
 He was a DC Comics character before that, but I'm not sure whether Gaiman added the clock thing or not.

 - In the original Prez comics, he was first elected mayor by fixing all the watches in his city.
 The metaphor was absent, however.